 - When Marvin falls overboard, Traviss first instinct is to jump into the water after him.

-- Lucas charges into a mob of mutants when he hears a crying baby in need or rescue.
+- Lucas charges into a mob of mutants when he hears a crying baby in need of rescue.

 - Butt-Monkey: Regularly made fun of by Travis, Buddys first appearance in the comic has him running late because his car broke down.
-Throughout the story, he also takes much more physical damage than any of the other characters, suffering multiple concussions, taking several serious falls, and being tased.
+Throughout the story, he also suffers multiple concussions, is tased, and just generally takes way more physical damage than any other character in the books.

 - Cheerful Child: Marvin is the youngest member of Tribe 65, and entirely optimistic about their situation.

 - Chubby Chef: Kongs skills in the kitchen lead to him being given the role of chef.
 Hes also the largest member of Tribe 976.

 - Cope by Pretending: Mrs. Garvey insists on conducting classes as normal, despite the fact that all but one of her students are missing or dead.